Registering on the site will allow you to solve Sudoku on different devices and save your progress. Register | Log in

 Hanging fruit is back in business

-That's all right!
-No luck with the squares?
-Let's look at rows and columns!
-We need the hanging fruit technique again, where we look for the simplest areas.
-Let's look at what's happening in square #2 in the center column.
-It looks like 1-3-2-6-6-8-8-4-5.
-This means we need to fit the remaining 7 and 9 into the column.
-We look at the top horizontal line and see that there is already a 9 there (5-3-9-propel-propel-propel-propel-propel-4-1-propel).
+That's fine!
+Did you have any luck with the squares?
+Let's take a look at the rows and columns!
+We need to use the hanging fruit technique again to look for the simplest areas.
+Let's take a look at what's going on in square #2 in the centre column.
+It looks like the sequence is 1-3-2-6-6-8-8-4-5.
+That means we need to fit the remaining 7 and 9 into the column.
+We take a look at the top horizontal line and see that there's already a 9 there (5-3-9-propel-propel-propel-propel-4-1-propel).

-Accordingly, we insert the 7 at the top center of square #2, and move the 9 down.
-Thanks to this move we have almost finished square #2.
-It looks like space-7-space-3-1-1-4-space-9-space.
-We realize by the method of elimination that there should be values 2, 5, 6 and 8 in square #2.
-We analyze what numbers are next to each other.
-For example, it immediately catches our eye that 5 is on the top row of square #1.
-Accordingly, we can put 5 only in the bottom row of square #2.
-But in which cell: to the right or to the left of the nine?
-The lower right corner of square #2 doesn't fit: the five is in column 3-5-7-4-4-1-9.
-Accordingly, the 5 can only be placed in the lower right corner of square #2.
+So, we pop the 7 in at the top centre of square #2 and move the 9 down.
+Thanks to this move, we're almost done with square #2.
+It looks like it should be space-7-space-3-1-1-4-space-9-space.
+We figured out that there should be values 2, 5, 6 and 8 in square #2 by eliminating other possibilities.
+We then look at which numbers are next to each other.
+For instance, it's pretty obvious that 5 is on the top row of square #1.
+So, we can put 5 in the bottom row of square #2.
+But which cell?
+To the right or to the left of the nine?
+The lower right corner of square #2 doesn't fit, as the five is in column 3-5-7-4-4-1-9.
+So, the five has to go in the lower right corner of square #2.

 Sudoku

-At this point, there are only 7 gaps left.
-But unfortunately, we can't fill them in because several identical numbers confuse us.
+We're down to just seven gaps left.
+Unfortunately, we can't fill them in because several identical numbers are confusing us.

 Sudoku